 Besides the authority to share the gospel, the authority of the believer includes the right to be called a child of God (John 1:12) and the authority to “approach God’s throne of grace with confidence” (Hebrews 4:16).
 In all things, we remember that Christ is the Lord.
 “Let the one who boasts boast in the Lord” (2 Corinthians 10:17).

 Some Christians get mixed up about the authority of the believer because they take verses out of context.
 Matthew 10:1, for example, says, “Jesus called his twelve disciples to him and gave them authority to drive out impure spirits and to heal every disease and sickness.”
-Some people claim authority over demons and sickness based on this verse, conveniently overlooking the fact that Jesus was speaking to a particular group of people (“his twelve disciples”) for a particular time of ministry.
-Others errantly claim to possess apostolic gifts and therefore profess to have the same authority as Peter or Paul.
+Some people claim authority over demons and sickness based on this verse, overlooking the fact that Jesus was speaking to a particular group of people (“his twelve disciples”) for a particular time of ministry.
+Others assert they possess apostolic gifts, claiming for themselves the same authority as Peter or Paul.
 Some people claim authority for the believer based on Old Testament promises to Joshua (Joshua 1:3), Gideon (Judges 6:23), or Israel (Deuteronomy 8:18; Malachi 3:10)—again, taking verses out of context.
-Others claim authority based on Mark 16:17–18, even though that portion of Mark’s Gospel is a late addition to the book and not original.
+Other believers claim authority based on Mark 16:17–18, even though that portion of Mark’s gospel is a late addition and not original.